Here's what we found for you

 Bridge Point Community Services

-Bridge Point strives to connect people with hope by helping with everyday needs, providing learning opportunities and equipping people for life.
+Bridge Point connects people with hope by helping with everyday needs, providing learning opportunities, and equipping people for life.

-We provide free personal care and household resources through our Hope Card program that serves families in the Canton Local, Sandy Valley and East Canton school districts.
+Hope Card Program: Free personal care + household items for families in Canton Local, Sandy Valley & East Canton school districts.

 2701 Cleveland Ave S